RiccardoVib/NeuralOSC/README.md

 ## Aliasing

 The proposed methodology learns the target waveshape and replicates any aliasing present in the recordings.
 Therefore, the quality of the analog antialiasing filter used during the recording of the analog VCO and the digital antialiasing filter applied during data downsampling significantly affect the model's aliasing performance.
-The following frequency domain plots examples demonstrates that the model (LSTM variant) accurately reproduces the frequency content of the target recordings without introducing additional aliasing.
+The following frequency domain plots examples demonstrates that the model reproduces the frequency content of the target recordings without introducing additional aliasing.
+The plots refer to triangle wave emualted by the LSTM model.

 <div align="left">
  <img src="./fig/10aliasing_fft.png" width="250">